Oscar Wilde: London life and marriage

-His earnings, plus expected income from The Duchess of Padua, allowed him to move to Paris between February and mid-May 1883.
+His lecture earnings, plus money had received for the rights to Vera and The Duchess of Padua, allowed him to move to Paris between February and mid-May 1883.
 While there he met Robert Sherard, whom he entertained constantly.
 "We are dining on the Duchess tonight", Wilde would declare before taking him to an expensive restaurant.
 In August he briefly returned to New York for the production of Vera, the rights of which he had sold to the American actress Marie Prescott.
-The play was initially well received by the audience, but when the critics wrote lukewarm reviews, attendance fell sharply and the play closed a week after it had opened.
+The play was initially well received by the audience, but when the critics wrote negative reviews, attendance fell sharply and the play closed a week after it had opened.

 Left: No. 34 Tite Street, Chelsea, the Wilde family home from 1884 to his arrest in 1895.
 Right: close up of the commemorative blue plaque on the outer wall.
 In Wilde's time this was No. 16 – the houses have been renumbered.

 In London, he had been introduced in 1881 to Constance Lloyd, daughter of Horace Lloyd, a wealthy Queen's Counsel (lawyer).
 She happened to be visiting Dublin in 1884 when Wilde was lecturing at the Gaiety Theatre.
 He proposed to her and they married on 29 May 1884 at the Anglican St James's Church, Paddington, in London.
 Although Constance had an annual allowance of £250, which was generous for a young woman, the Wildes had relatively luxurious tastes.
 They had preached to others for so long on the subject of design that people expected their home to set new standards.

 No 16 Tite Street in Chelsea, west London was duly renovated in seven months at considerable expense.
 The couple had two sons, Cyril (1885) and Vyvyan (1886).
 Wilde became the sole literary signatory of George Bernard Shaw's petition for a pardon of the anarchists arrested (and later executed) after the Haymarket massacre in Chicago in 1886.